Guidelines for the Management of Genital Herpes in New Zealand

 A diagnosis of genital herpes can have a profound effect.
 Patients tell us they want –

-- The ‘72 hour’ herpes zoster rule does NOT apply to first episode genital herpes infection and treatment should be given regardless of time of presentation.
+The ‘72 hour’ herpes zoster rule does NOT apply to the first episode genital herpes infection and treatment should be given regardless of time of presentation.

 There are no vaccines currently available for HSV infection, but the pipeline is rich with candidates in various phases of development.
 Vaccines are currently being developed both to prevent HSV-2 infection (preventive) and to treat HSV-2 infection (therapeutic).1